thetkpark/csc371-assignment/dline/go/README.md

 # The implement of the solution

-Our solution is implemented in Golang due to these following reasons.
+Our solution is implemented in Golang due to the following reasons.

-1. Golang was designed to support concurrency with Goroutine which is the higher abstraction level of thread and process
+   1. Golang support concurrency with Goroutine which is the higher abstraction level of thread and process
-2. It has many many tools to control the concurrency when entering critical section such as Mutex and WaitGroup.
+   2. It has many tools to control the concurrency when entering critical sections such as Mutex and WaitGroup.
    3. The communication between Goroutine can be done easily using Channel.

 ## Data Structures